-These pictures depict the filth, black mold, and cockroach infestation Becky said she found when she entered the room she paid for at the Welcome Inn in Quincy.
+These pictures depict the filth, black mold, and cockroach infestation Becky said she found when she entered the room she paid for at an Inn in Quincy.

 “So I left and went and bought me a broom and cleaning supplies and I went in there for three and a half hours and cleaned just one area.
 And I called my friend, Jennifer, and had her come take pictures because I just couldn't take it.
 So, I decided I was going to sit down for a minute and roaches fell from the ceiling.
 That’s all it took.
 I was out the door.
 Went down and asked for our money.
 And he said, "No, we don't have it.
 There's no refund."
 So this is where we're at.”
 I'm out $350 and I have two kids I have to support."

 "On Monday, Nov.
 26th, I went back to Salvation Army to see if they could help me with the house still and asked them if they had found any.
 They hadn't found any and I hadn't found any.
 She told me at that time that there was no more funds but that she would call me as soon as there was funds.”